-Before concluding this work, allow us to mention another interesting experiment of ours that may contribute to clarifying why WB is able to defy the gravity.
-We are in favor of the more conventional view \cite{marin} that, since there is no bridge-like structure if water is replaced by nonpolar liquid such as n-hexane or ethanol, the interaction energy $-\mathbf{p}\cdot \mathbf{E}$ for water dipoles $\mathbf{p}$ must play an important role.
-To test the validity of this scenario, we destabilize WB by gently dripping water onto it by a burette.
-The excessive water is observed to hang like a drool at the bottom of WB, and eventually detach by a pinch-off at the bottle-neck, as shown in Fig. 5(b).
+Before concluding this work, allow us to mention another interesting experiment of ours that may contribute to clarifying the origin of WB.
+We are in favor of the more conventional view \cite{marin} that, since there is no bridge-like structure if water is replaced by nonpolar liquid such as n-hexane or ethanol, the potential energy $-{\vec p}\cdot {\vec E}$ between water dipoles $\vec{p}$ and $\vec E$ must play an important role.
+To verify this scenario, we destabilize WB by dripping extra water onto it by a burette.
+The excessive water is observed to hang like a drool at the bottom of WB, and eventually detach by a pinch-off at the bottle-neck, as shown in Fig. 5(a).
 The remaining part of WB bounces back to a quasi-static height $h$ before embarking on a much slower process of reducing back to its original shape.
-The relation between $h$ and voltage is shown in Fig. 5(c).
-For comparison, $h$ is strictly zero for the water column at $V=0$ in Fig. 5(a) that is maintained solely by the surface tension.
-A back-of-the-envelop calculation using $mg\approx -\nabla\left(\mathbf{p}\cdot \mathbf{E}\right)$ gives
+The relation between $h$ and voltage is shown in Fig. 5(b).
+For comparison, $h$ is strictly zero for the water column at $V=0$ in Fig. 5(b) that is maintained solely by the surface tension.
+A back-of-the-envelop calculation using $mg\approx \nabla\left(\vec{p}\cdot \vec{E}\right)$ gives

-where $\epsilon$ and $m$ denote the dielectric constant and molecular mass of water.
-This readily captures the concave and increasing trend of Fig. 5(c), and predicts the right magnitude for $h$.
+This readily captures the concave and increasing trend of Fig. 5(c) and predicts the right magnitude for $h$.